tetsuo/tetsuo.github.io/articles/binproto.md

 description: Build custom binary protocols in Go with multiplexing support
 tags: go,net
 published: 2023-01-07T21:25:00
-updated: 2024-08-10T00:00:00
+updated: 2024-11-12T00:00:00
 ---

 > [**binproto**](https://github.com/onur1/binproto) provides generic support for binary communication protocols.
 Ideal for applications like game networking or file transfer, it enables low-latency data exchange.

-The Transmission Control Protocol (TCP) ensures reliable delivery of byte streams between devices, but it is up to application-level protocols to interpret the incoming data (whether text or binary) and convert it into meaningful messages specific to the application.
+The Transmission Control Protocol (TCP) ensures reliable delivery of byte streams between devices, but interpreting this data stream (whether text or binary) and converting it into meaningful messages is left to application-level protocols.

 While Go's standard library offers a convenient framework for handling text-based protocols (like HTTP and SMTP) with [net/textproto](https://pkg.go.dev/net/textproto), there's no widely agreed-upon approach for dividing a long stream of bytes into discrete messages.